MEF-BDA503/pj-nesipoglud/index.md

 At DataCamp, I completed "Unsupervised Learning in R" continue other lessons.
 At this point, I gain 4520XP.

-## Week 4
+## Week 3

-I choose Titanic - Data set and Data Analysis for an analyzing
+I choose Titanic - Data set and Data Analysis for Explanatory Data Analyzing

 + [Here](files/Titanic.html) is analysis for Titanic disaster